Characterize AAV Stability in Late Discovery

 Halo Labs has changed all of that.

-With Aura GT, complex gene therapy products and Critical Quality Attributes (CQAs) can be analyzed with incredible speed and accuracy.
+With Aura GT, complex gene therapy products and critical quality attributes (CQAs) can be analyzed with incredible speed and accuracy.

 This powerful low-volume assay harnesses both SYBR® Gold and Fluorescence Membrane Microscopy (FMM) to effectively identify DNA leakage — a frequent indication of AAV instability — and also analyze capsid aggregates.